• Skip to primary navigation

 • Soak the white bread for a couple of minutes in cold water.

-• Mix: Chop the onions very finely and grate the garlic.
+• Make meatball mixture: Chop the onions very finely and grate the garlic.
 Mix the ground meat with the chopped onions and the garlic.
 Squeeze the soaked bread and add it to the mixture.
 Add the parsley, sweet paprika powder, the lightly beaten egg, salt, and pepper.
 Mix well.

-• Form small meatballs about the size of a walnut, and set them aside.
+• Shape small meatballs about the size of a walnut, and set them aside.

-• Simmer: Cover the pot tightly and simmer everything for about 20 minutes or until the meatballs are cooked through, stirring from time to time and taking care not to break the meatballs.
+• Simmer the sauerkraut stew: Cover the pot and simmer for about 20 minutes or until the meatballs are cooked through, stirring carefully from time to time so the meatballs don't break apart.

-Add a little more water if you feel that too much of it has evaporated.
-I added about ยฝ cup more during the cooking time but not all at once.
-At the end of the cooking time, at least half of the water should have cooked away.
+Add a little more water if too much evaporates during cooking.
+I usually add another ¼-½ cup, but not all at once.
+By the end of the cooking time, much of the liquid should have cooked away.

-• Add the crรจme fraiche, smetana, or sour cream.
+• Add the sour cream, crème fraiche, or smetana.
 Stir carefully.
-Adjust the taste with salt and pepper.
+Adjust the taste with salt and pepper, and sprinkle with parsley.
 Serve immediately or reheat the stew.

 Notes

-Do choose German sauerkraut; it tastes different than the American/Eastern European sauerkraut.
+1. Use German sauerkraut for this dish; it tastes different than the American/Eastern European sauerkraut.
+I use Mildessa or Hengstenberg.

 Nutrition